saltyrtc/saltyrtc-meta/Protocol.md

 fails, the procedure below MUST be followed unless otherwise stated:

 * If the other client is not authenticated yet, an initiator SHALL drop the corresponding responder by sending a 'drop-responder' message with the responder's address in the *id* field to the server and a close code of `3001` (*Protocol Error*) in the *reason* field.
   A responder SHALL close the connection to the server with a close code of `3001`.
 * If the other client is authenticated, both initiator and responder SHALL send a 'close' message to the other client containing the close code `3001` (*Protocol Error*).
 Both clients SHALL terminate the connection to the server (normal close code).

+## Client Handshake

+Before the client-to-client handshake can take place, the initiator SHALL issue a token which is a securely random generated NaCl secret key (32 bytes) that is valid for a single successfully decrypted message - the 'token' message.
+The token MUST be exchanged securely between initiator and responder.
+This specification deliberately does not define how the token should be exchanged (however, the token and the public key of the initiator easily fit into a medium size QR code).

+Once the authentication process of the two clients has been completed (after both clients have sent each other a valid 'auth' message), the clients MAY choose to *trust* each other by storing each other's public key and the path securely (note, that this *trusting procedure* must be handled by the application).
+The API of the clients MUST be able to handle trusted public keys for a path.
+If a trusted key exists on a path, the initiator SHALL omit generating a token and both clients SHALL skip the 'token' message during the handshake.
+If one of the clients is out of sync to the other (one has a trusted public key but the other has not), the initiator will receive a different message (either 'token' or 'key') than expected which it cannot decrypt.
+Therefore, the initiator MUST react by sending a 'drop- responder' message with the *reason* field set to `3005` (*Initiator Could Not Decrypt*) in case it cannot decrypt the first message sent by a responder.
+Once a responder's connection to the server is being terminated by that close code, the application of the responder SHALL be notified that the initiator could not decrypt the message.
+The easiest way to resolve such a conflict would be to untrust public keys of that path and let the initiator generate a new token.

+To mitigate brute-force attacks, the initiator SHALL introduce a timeout of at least one second between handshake attempts.

 ## Message Flow